-For our next editions of DevSecCon we will be looking for proposals on DevSecOps and continuously secure delivery from both new and seasoned speakers.
+For the upcoming DevSecCon events we are looking for proposals on DevSecOps and continuously secure delivery from both new and seasoned speakers.
 If you have a story, experience, or new tools to share which centre on continuously secure DevSecOps, we’d love to hear from you.

 You can submit proposals for one of the following:

 We welcome any feedback on our submission process and stay at your disposal for any queries, contact us on firstname.lastname@example.org.

 DevSecCon does not pay speakers.
 In specific cases we might be able to help with travel expenses but most of our speakers cover their own cost and make their own travel arrangements.
 Other benefits include pre-conference coaching, special speaker get-togethers for networking, conference goodie bag and the possibility to stay for the whole conference (for free of course) to soak up the other sessions and connect with attendees.
 We are committed to creating an experience that’s fulfilling and beneficial on all sides.

 The We will assign you a time, date and location for your session and will notify you once all assignments have been determined.
 Please do let us know if you have a special preference for the date or time of your session and we will do our best to accommodate.

 DevSecCon cannot guarantee a specific number of attendees.
 You can help increase attendance by promoting your session to your network using emails, tweets, and other social media channels.